merlon/nlp-chinese-experiments/README.md

 Fasttext embeddings for chinese words are freely available and would be easy to use .
 Also training the embeddings on our own datasets would be relatively easy.
 Fasttext might also be partially immune to effects of erroneous segmentation, since it uses subword information for learning of embeddings, and therefore might assign approximately correct vector also to word that is incomplete or has some characters added.
 This is however untested hypothesis.

+**Segmentation free approach**
-** Segmentation free approach** segmentation is unreliable and introduces another source of error early on in the pipeline.
+segmentation is unreliable and introduces another source of error early on in the pipeline.
 For segmentation-free approaches, implementations are few.
 Training of our own embeddings would require a lot more effort (about weeks of research and coding for working prototype at best, unless ngram2vec proves viable option).
 The pipeline would be simplified (but would also diverge from english pipeline) and precision could be potentially higher.

-** Use fasttext on unsegmented text ( e.g. use all ngrams in the text instead of words):**
+**Use fasttext on unsegmented text ( e.g. use all ngrams in the text instead of words)** Very easy
-Very easy
 Likely worse than both of the above

 My recommendation is to use segmentation+fasttext and fasttext on unsegmented text as as a reasonable first step.
-As a second iteration I would focuse on Ngram2Vec, since it's likely to work out almost out of the box as a reasonable segmentation free approach.
+As a second iteration I would focuse on Ngram2Vec.
+I would trick it to treat each character as separate word.
+Since ngram2vec is supposed to learn embeddings for ngrams of words, it would instead learn rembeddigns for ngrams.
+Since it's likely to work almost out of the box, it is a reasonable segmentation free approach and we would get all utilities shipped with it for free.

 ## For the future: where to get data
 For any future chinese embeddigns research, we will need huge corpus of raw chinese text.